Leonardo DiCaprio as Jordan Belfort, swaggering stockbroker

 What’d He Wear?

 When welcoming the feds aboard his yacht, Jordan wears a classic fit white cotton polo shirt.
-It is identifiable as a genuine Polo by Ralph Lauren shirt by their signature dark blue pony logo on the left chest.
+It is identifiable as a genuine Polo by Ralph Lauren shirt by their signature navy embroidered pony logo on the left chest.

 The shirt has ribbed short sleeves, an uneven vented hem, and a 2-button placket with a ribbed polo collar.
 Ralph Lauren’s website is not currently (as of January 2015) offering the white-with-blue-logo shirt worn by Belfort in the film, but they can’t be very difficult to find.
 In fact, I think my dad has the same shirt.

-Jordan’s belt is cream cotton to match the trousers with a black leather tab across the front.
+Jordan’s surcingle belt is cream cotton to match the trousers with a black leather tab across the front.
 These types of belts were also very popular in the ’90s.
-It closes in the front with a polished silver clasp.
+It closes in the front with a polished steel-toned single-prong buckle.

 Jordan Belfort wears Gucci’s classic horsebit loafers several times throughout The Wolf of Wall Street, and this scene is no exception.
 To match the rest of his outfit, Jordan slips on a pair of off-white Gucci leather loafers with a gold horsebit, stitched vamp detailing, and dark brown leather soles.